 At my age, it would be easy (and expected) for me to say, “Oh well, I could’ve been more,” or “I could’ve…but that ship has sailed now!”
 Well, it HASN’T sailed for me!
 I still have dreams, and I believe I can make those dreams come true.

 Are you going to let fear stop you?
 In the words of a person who I once knew, “YOU CAN’T BE SCARED ALL YOUR LIFE!”
 The only way to know if you can do something is to try!

 I don’t have to be stuck in someone else’s definition of what my life should be!
 I know what God has put on MY heart, and that is to pursue a ME that is better than the ME I used to be, so that’s what I am going to do.

 My dream doesn’t diminish anyone else.
 In fact, the Bible says that no one lights a lamp to place it under a basket, but puts it on a stand so that it lights up the whole house (Matthew 5:15).
 The thing that light diminishes is darkness.

-If you are doing what God has called you to do, it may scare some people.
-They may think that you don’t need them anymore, the closer you get to your goals, or they may realize that in order to remain a part of your life they will have to step up their own game!
-Maybe that person who is discouraging you has been accepting the lies that society and culture has been throwing at them since they were old enough to catch.
+If you’re doing what God has called you to do, it may scare some people.
+The closer you get to achieving your goals, the more they may think you don’t need them anymore.
+The ones closest to you may realize that in order to remain a part of your life, they’ll have to step up their own game!

 It isn’t your job to try to convince anybody to get on board with your dreams and plans.
-They don’t have to be.
-Your job is to use what God has gifted you with, to do what He wants you to do and to live the life that He intended you to live.
-If you have forgotten your vision or if you have buried your dreams, go buy yourself a shovel and start digging.
+NEWSFLASH!
+They don’t have to!
+You just use what God has given to you to do what He wants you to do.
+Live the life you were intended to live.
+If you’ve forgotten your vision, or if you’ve buried your dreams, go buy yourself a shovel and start digging.
 It’s not too late.